How To Make Bonsai Soil At Home

 Ideal pH for each of the bonsai species

-The majority of bonsai tree species prefer slightly acidic soil but optimum soil pH level differs slightly from species to species.
-Here are some of the pH levels they prefer.
+While the majority of bonsai tree species prefer slightly acidic soil, the optimum soil pH level differs slightly from species to species.

 Coniferous trees